 Is Stellenbosch Business School Executive Development mobile-first?

-Until recently, it was assumed that the mobile learning experience might not be at the forefront for us.
-It was thought that participants mainly engaged with our online learning platform via desktop computers or laptops.
-However, when tested, it was shown that more than 70% of all user interactions with our learning platform in 2022 took place via a mobile device.
+Until recently, we assumed that we might not prioritize the mobile learning experience.
+We thought that participants primarily used desktop computers or laptops to engage with our online learning platform.
+However, testing revealed that more than 70% of all user interactions with our learning platform in 2022 occurred via a mobile device.
 Hence the need to prioritise being mobile first!

 Embracing mobile, first!

-As the mobile-first paradigm is embraced by SBS-ED, two major changes are at the forefront.
+SBS-ED embraces the mobile-first paradigm, with two major changes at the forefront.

-Learning content needs to be packaged in shorter bits, with tables and columns removed, and figures and graphs adapted.
+Package learning content in shorter bits, remove tables and columns, and adapt figures and graphs.
 This ensures an easy, straightforward viewing/learning experience on mobile interfaces.
 Wordy learning content that requires deep scrolling and runs across various columns is simply not practical on mobile devices.
-Videos embedded in course content, resources that are expandable inside course content, and quiz formatting also need to be avoided, while changes such as mobile-friendly viewing in separate tabs and wider access options like downloads to suit mobile users need to be implemented.
+Avoid embedding videos in course content, using expandable resources, and specific quiz formatting.
+Instead, implement changes such as mobile-friendly viewing in separate tabs and wider access options like downloads to cater to mobile users.

 2. Mobile-friendly menu and navigation options

-A cleaner look and feel for the learning platform, with tiles that allow seamless mobile selection and navigation enhances the learning experience better on mobile devices.
-Mobile-friendly hamburger menus, minimal horizontal scrolling, and prominent navigation buttons that are easily tapped on a phone screen are included in this.
+The learning platform benefits from a cleaner look and feel.
+Tiles that enable seamless mobile selection and navigation enhance the learning experience on mobile devices.
+Included in this are mobile-friendly hamburger menus, minimal horizontal scrolling, and prominent navigation buttons designed for easy tapping on a phone screen.

 Cleaner, new look online learning platform on Moodle

-This differs from the desktop experience, which typically offers more horizontal space for menu sidebars alongside learning content, with navigation buttons embedded therein.
+The mobile experience varies from the desktop counterpart.
+Desktop interfaces usually provide more horizontal space for menu sidebars alongside learning content, featuring embedded navigation buttons.

-Mobile user experience is now the most crucial matter in online learning design and development for Stellenbosch Business School Executive Development.
+Mobile user experience is paramount in online learning design and development for Stellenbosch Business School Executive Development.
 We look forward to implementing and improving these changes to optimise our online learning experience!

 PS.
 Statistics indicate that you are most likely viewing this content on your mobile device.